Ystrad Mynach

-Ystrad Mynach is a town in the Caerphilly County Borough, within the ancient county of Glamorgan, Wales, and is 5 mile north of the town of Caerphilly.
-The urban area has a population of 19,204, and stands in the Rhymney Valley.
+Ystrad Mynach is a town in the Rhymney Valley in the Caerphilly County Borough, within the ancient county of Glamorgan, Wales, and is 5 mile north of the town of Caerphilly.
+The urban area had a population of 19,204 in 2011.
 Before the Industrial Revolution and the coming of coal mining in the South Wales Coalfield the valley was rural and farmed.
 It lies in the community of Gelligaer.

 Etymology

 In the Welsh language, ystrad is a wide flat bottomed valley and mynach means "monk".
 The form manach is sometimes found in historical records, which Hywel Wyn Owen states is a dialect form of mynach.
 As there is a lack of evidence for monks settling in the area, the word may have been the name of a tributary of the Rhymney River.

 It has been suggested that, rather than referring to a monastic institution, manach is man "place" + -ach, a suffix associated with the names of marshy floodplains, also found in nearby Llanbradach and Llancaiach.
 Prior to erection of defences on the River Rhymney in the 1960s the town was indeed subject to periodic flooding.